A simple and effective way to teach children to pray scripture.

 My father would wake us up early in the morning so we could pray as a family and sometimes together with other families.
 My mother, she was a prayer warrior.
 I would find her knelt down beside her bed at night pleading for the world, for those around her and whatever else God put on her heart.

 Honestly, as a child, all of this stuff drove me nuts.
-The long prayers from my mother that would keep us on our knees longer and the early morning wake ups.
+We would get awakened really early in the morning and the long prayers from my mother would keep us on our knees longer than I liked.

-But my parents didn’t stop or change what they felt was important in their faith journey.
+But my parents didn’t stop or change what they felt was important in their faith journey because we didn’t like it.
 So by the time I was 10 years old, in my childlike faith, — I simply believed in the power of prayer.
 No one had explained to me the 5 basics of prayer.
 Nor the complexity of the trinity.
 I didn’t go to church every day.
 I didn’t even know how to read my Bible.

 I simply believed he listens to me.